dinde451/jarr.d1/Jarulfs_Guide.md

 #### Spells available in Diablo

 The spells below are listed in alphabetical order and are available in both Diablo and Hellfire.
-For skills, see chapter 2.4.
-In those cases a spell can be used by a monster, see chapter 6.3.3.
+For skills, see CHAPTER_LINK_skills.
+In those cases a spell can be used by a monster, see CHAPTER_LINK_monstertrap-versus-player.

 <table>
 <tbody>